evkx/evkx.github.io/content/models/peugot/5008/e-5008/_index.md

 The trunk offers a cargo capacity of 348 liters (12.3 CU FT).
 With the rear seat folded down, this expands to 2232 liters (78.8 CU FT).
 On the roof, you can load up to 80 kg (176.4 lbs).

-The vehicle’s maximum weight is 2900 kg (6393 lbs), with a base weight of 20218 kg (44573 lbs).
-This allows for a maximum load of -17318 kg (-38180 lbs), including the driver and passengers.
-Note that some options may increase the base weight and reduce the maximum loading capacity. -17318kg is considered low for this type of car and might restrict how much stuff you can bring in addition to passengers.
+The vehicle’s maximum weight is 2900 kg (6393 lbs), with a base weight of 2218 kg (4890 lbs).
+This allows for a maximum load of 682 kg (1504 lbs), including the driver and passengers.
+Note that some options may increase the base weight and reduce the maximum loading capacity.

 A towbar can be added to the vehicle.
 The maximum permissible weight for a braked trailer is 1000 kg (2205 lbs), while for an unbraked trailer, it is 750 kg (1653 lbs).